jonathaneunice/intspan/README.rst

     :target: https://pypi.python.org/pypi/intspan

 ``intspan`` is a ``set`` subclass that conveniently represents sets of integers.
-Sets can be created from, and displayedm as integer spans such as ``1-3,14,29,92-97`` rather than exhaustive member listings.
+Sets can be created from, and displayed as, integer spans such as ``1-3,14,29,92-97`` rather than exhaustive member listings.
 Compare::

     intspan('1-3,14,29,92-97')